phantom stable categories of $n$-Frobenius categories are triangulated: Phantom stable categories

-The result below specifies $n$-$\Ext$-phantom and also $n$-$\Ext$-invertible morphisms in case $n=0$. \begin{prop} Let $\C$ be a Frobenius category and $f:M\rt N$ a morphism in $\C$.
-Then the following assertions hold. \begin{enumerate}\item $f$ is { a {\rm 0}-$\Ext$-phantom morphism if and only if} it factors through a projective object in $\C$. \item { $f$ is a {\em 0}-$\Ext$-invertible morphism if and only if} there are $P,Q\in\proj\C$ such that $M\oplus Q\st{{{ {\left[ \right]}}}}\lrt N\oplus P$ is an isomorphism in $\C$. \end{enumerate} \end{prop} \begin{proof}Since the `if' parts are obvious, we shall prove just the `only if' parts.\\ (1) As $f:M\rt N$ is a 0-$\Ext$-phantom morphism, the natural tranformation $\Ext^1(f,-):\Ext^1(N, -)\lrt\Ext^1(M, -)$ vanishes.
-In particular, for a given syzygy sequence $\delta_N\in\Ext^1(N, \syz N)$, $\delta_Nf$ will be a split exact sequence, and then, $f$ factors through a projective object.\\ (2) Since $\C$ is a Frobenius category, one may take an inflation $M\st{l}\rt P$, where $P\in\proj\C$. {Also, as $f$ is a 0-$\Ext$-invertible morphism, by \cite[Lemma 3.3]{bfss}, one obtains a conflation $M\st{[f~~l]^t}\rt N\oplus P\rt Q$ in $\C$, where $Q\in\proj\C$.
-Thus this sequence is split, and then, we get the isomorphism $M\oplus Q\st{{{ {\left[ \right]}}}}\lrt N\oplus P$, as desired.} \end{proof} In the following, we recall the definition of the stable category of a Frobenius category. \begin{s} Assume that $\C$ is a Frobenius category.
+In the following, we remind the definition of the stable category of a Frobenius category. \begin{s} Assume that $\C$ is a Frobenius category.
 The stable category $\c$ of $\C$ is defined as follows: the objects of $\c$ are the same as those of $\C$, and the hom-set $\hom_{\c}(M, N)$ is the quotient $\underline{\hom}_{\C}(M, N)$ of the abelian group $\hom_{\C}(M, N)$ by the subgroup consisting of all morphisms $M\rt N$ factoring through projective objects.
 It is known that there is an additive quotient functor $F:\C\lrt\c$ which is the identity on objects and maps each morphism $f$ to its equivalence class $\bar{f}$. \end{s} In view of Proposition \ref{stable}(1), 0-$\Ext$-phantom morphisms are those, factoring through projective objects.
 This, combined with \cite[Theorem 1]{hz} yields the next result, which says that the functor $F$ admits a universal property. \begin{theorem} With the notation above, consider the couple $(\c, F)$.
 The following assertions hold.\\ (1) For any $0$-$\Ext$-phantom morphism $f$ in $\C$, $F(f)=0$ in $\c$.\\ (2) For any additive covariant functor $F':\C\rt\D$ that satisfies the condition (1), there is a unique additive functor $T:\c\rt\D$ making the following diagram commute { } \end{theorem}

-As noted in the introduction, inspired by the above result, the authors in \cite{bfss} have been able to give a natural extension of the stabilization of Frobenius categories to $n$-Frobenius categories, which they called phantom stable categories.
-Precisely, we have the following definition.
+As mentioned in the introduction, the universal property of the stable category of a Frobenius category, when regarded as a 0-Frobenius category, prompts the authors to define the stabilization of $n$-Frobenius categories, as follows.